Explanation of Orders Received for Machinery

 Total

-(2) Orders in hand and sales total by type of machinery
+2. Sales total and orders in hand by type of machinery

-these are not surveyed by type of user
+These are surveyed by type of machinery(not surveyed by type of user).

 Historical Data